 Another issue is the disparity between educational quality and student performance in predominantly poorer, black South African townships and better-resourced (predominantly white) suburban schools.
 For example, while 85% of white students who sat for the maths section of matric passed, only 26% of black students did.
 And in 2016, while over 33,000 scored 60%+ on maths, only 1700 (5%) were black African students.

-Founded in 2003 when a few university students wanted to address the inequities in educational quality persisting in South Africa post-apartheid, Ikamva Youth (IY) provides after-school support to secondary school students three times a week, as well as intensive two-week holiday programs.
+Founded in 2003, Ikamva Youth (IY) equips learners from disadvantaged communities with the knowledge, skills, networks and resources to access tertiary education and/or employment opportunities once they matriculate (this is from their website.
 Volunteer tutors (many previously beneficiaries of the program themselves) provide after-school supplementary tutoring, career guidance, mentoring and computer literacy training free of charge to students from township schools in grades 8-12.
 There are no academic requirements for entry, but students need to meet a minimum 75% attendance in order to keep their place in the program.
 Students drive the learning agenda by bringing questions and problems for small group discussion.
 The pedagogical approach aims to instil a culture of hard work, peer learning and responsibility.
 IY is an important player in the after-school tutoring space and is sharing its proven, cost effective and scalable after-school tutoring model with other NGOs and provincial governments.
 IY’s achievements have been widely recognized, most recently when the organization won the Stars Awards in the category of education in Africa and the Middle East.
 Founder and Director, Joy Olivier, received an Ashoka Fellowship for her work with IY and was named one of the Most Influential Women in Business and Government in South Africa.

 EMpower’s sunset grant to Ikamva Youth would enable progress towards its strategic objectives and targets through 2018, expanding its reach and impact, and further strengthening its financial sustainability, through support of the Executive Director’s and Chief Operating Officer’s salaries.